-Recently one of my advanced creative writing students confided that she’s struggling on this, the eve of her graduation with a degree in English.
-She and I struck up an email conversation about how the question, “What will you do with an English degree?” is an especially hard one to answer for those of us who want to write–and sense it isn’t even safe to say so.
+Recently one of my advanced creative writing students and I struck up an email conversation about how the question, “What will you do with an English degree?” is an especially hard one to answer for those of us who want to write and can tell it isn’t safe to admit it.
 Here’s my answer to her, to you, and to anyone else who might be wondering how to carve a big chunk of writing time out of your life without killing yourself.
-My post isn’t very creative, but I hope it’s helpful.

-Let’s say, for the sake of convenience (mine), you want to be a writer (rather than a painter, a potter, or a mime), but you’re not sure how you’re going to make rent, let alone retirement.
-One of my students recently talked with me about this very conflict, and I realized that over the years since I earned my MFA in Fiction Writing back in 1990, I’ve noticed a few things that might help her–and you–to think the options through.
+Let’s say, for the sake of convenience (mine), you want to be a writer (rather than a painter, a potter, or a mime), but you’re not sure how you’re going to make rent, let alone save for retirement.
+I earned my MFA in Fiction Writing back in 1990, and since then I’ve noticed a few things that might help you think your options through.
 If the decisions seem as if they lead way off the mainstream and include heartbreak, it might be because they do.

 Like a lot of other writers, I teach writing at a university, and like more and more of us, I’m an adjunct professor.
 Back in the nineties and a long time afterward, lots of us smart, ambitious students expected that teaching at a university would give us a balanced life.
 We’d practice our craft half the time, the rest of the time bestow the wisdom gained from that practice, and earn accolades and a comfortable wage along the way.